Hermann Prey: Repertoire and notable roles

 In 1976, Hermann Prey organised the first Schubertiade Vorarlberg in Hohenems, Vorarlberg.
 A Schubertiade is an event dedicated to the life and works of the Austrian composer Franz Schubert.
 On May 8, 1976, the first Schubertiade Vorarlberg evening begins with a recital by Hermann Prey, with Leonard Hokanson on the piano.

 Prey also sang operetta and performed on German television, becoming extremely popular with television audiences.
 He shared media-celebrity with Fritz Wunderlich until the latter's early death, often playing Papageno to Wunderlich's Tamino.

 Unlike Fischer-Dieskau, Prey limited his Wagner to the soft, high-baritone roles Wolfram and Beckmesser.
 He can be seen on video in the latter role, opposite Bernd Weikl.

 In 1988, he directed a production of The Marriage of Figaro in Salzburg.

 Voice

-Prey possessed a clear, polished tone—darker and deeper-sounding than his slightly older contemporary Dietrich Fischer-Dieskau, but equally refined and equally capable of soaring into the tenor range without the smallest suggestion of vocal effort.
+Prey possessed a clear and polished vocal tone.
+His voice was darker and deeper than that of his slightly older contemporary Dietrich Fischer-Dieskau, while also allowing him to sing in the tenor range with apparent ease.